X.Org Server: Acceleration architectures

 There are (at least) XAA (XFree86 Acceleration Architecture), EXA, UXA and SNA.

-XAA is an API between the Device-Independent-X (DIX) and the Device-Dependent-X (DDX), a 2D graphics driver, here e.g. with the Linux kernel.

 In the X Window System, XFree86 Acceleration Architecture (XAA) is a driver architecture to make a video card's 2D hardware acceleration available to the X server.
 It was written by Harm Hanemaayer in 1996 and first released in XFree86 version 3.3.
 It was completely rewritten for XFree86 4.0.
 It was removed again from X.Org Server 1.13.

 Most drivers implement acceleration using the XAA module.
 XAA is on by default, though acceleration of individual functions can be switched off as needed in the server configuration file (XF86Config or xorg.conf).

-The driver for the ARK chipset was the original development platform for XAA.
+The driver for the ARK chipset was the original development platform intended for XAA.

-In X.Org Server release 6.9/7.0, EXA was released as a replacement for XAA, as XAA supplies almost no speed advantage for current video cards.
+In the X.Org Server release 6.9(and release candidates for 7.0), EXA was released as a replacement for XAA, as XAA supplies almost no speed advantage for current video cards.
 EXA is regarded as an intermediate step to converting the entire X server to using OpenGL.